 For further information, follow one of the links below or scroll down the page.

-While Medicare covers a broad array of mental health services, special rules limit coverage and reimbursement.
-Medicare coverage of mental health and behavioral health benefits is not as extensive as coverage for other services.
+While Medicare covers a broad array treatment services for those with mental illness and substance abuse disorders, special rules limit coverage and reimbursement.
+Medicare’s coverage of services for mental health, behavioral health and substance abuse disorders is not as extensive as its coverage for other services.

 Unlike care in a general hospital, care in a specialized psychiatric hospital is limited to a total of 190 days in a lifetime.
 Once this maximum has been reached, Medicare coverage of psychiatric hospitalization is exhausted and cannot be renewed.
-Moreover, if the patient is hospitalized in a psychiatric hospital on the first day he or she becomes eligible for Medicare, that day and any previous days of the psychiatric hospitalization are deducted from the psychiatric hospital days available in the patient’s initial benefit period.
-(42 C.F.R. § 409.63.)
 This limitation can be harsh for individuals who need frequent and/or lengthy in-patient treatment in a specialized hospital.
 If they require lengthy hospitalizations for treatment of physical ailments, no such limitation would be placed on the number of covered hospitalizations to which they would be entitled.

-Partial hospitalization programs offer intensive psychiatric treatment on an outpatient basis to psychiatric patients, with an expectation that the patient’s psychiatric condition and level of functioning will improve and that relapse will be prevented so that re-hospitalization can be avoided.
+Partial hospitalization programs offer intensive psychiatric treatment on an outpatient basis to psychiatric patients.
+For these patients, there is an expectation that their psychiatric condition and level of functioning will improve and thus prevent relapse and inpatient hospitalization.
 Partial hospitalization programs are located in hospital outpatient departments or community mental health centers.
-These programs include diagnostic services; individual and group therapy; therapeutic activities; family counseling regarding the patient’s condition; patient education and the services of social workers, psychiatric nurses, and occupational therapists.
-Medicare does not cover transportation and meals provided to partial hospitalization patients, but, as discussed below, it does cover some partial hospitalization services.
+These programs include diagnostic services; individual and group therapy; therapeutic activities; family counseling regarding the patient’s condition; patient education; and the services of social workers, psychiatric nurses, and occupational therapists.
+Medicare does not cover transportation and meals provided to partial hospitalization patients, but, as discussed below, it does cover other partial hospitalization services.

 Partial hospitalization services must be provided under the direct supervision of a physician pursuant to an individualized treatment plan, and the services must be essential for treatment of the patient’s condition.
 If the supervising physician “rides circuit” between the hospital and its outpatient services department, Medicare will sometimes deny claims on the grounds that no direct supervision is present.
 An individual must show that his or her treatment is under the direct, personal supervision of a physician, and that treatment is being provided in accordance with his or her individualized care plan.
 (Medicare Intermediary Manual § 3112.4.)